pivotal/blog/content/post/test-driven-development-for-data-science.md

 | D   | 2 | 4 |
 | E   | 3 | 5 |

-This problem is typically an [unsupervised problem](https://en.wikipedia.org/wiki/Unsupervised_learning) where no labelled data is given and the goal is to find hidden structure in the data.
-Real-life examples can be found in many marketing divisions where their goal is to create meaningful clusters in order to target their customers efficiently with personalized campaigns.

-Moreover, in reality, our data is much larger.
-For example we’ve dealt with datasets where we had more than one hundred features or where the number of observations could go into the millions.
-Therefore in order to solve such a problem, we leverage [MLlib](http://spark.apache.org/docs/latest/ml-guide.html), Spark’s machine learning (ML) library.
-[Spark](http://spark.apache.org/) is especially good for solving big data problems and runs on Java, Scala, R or Python.
-In our case, we favor Python as this is the first language choice for the majority of data scientist.
-Therefore we will use PySpark, Spark’s Python API.
+This is an [unsupervised problem](https://en.wikipedia.org/wiki/Unsupervised_learning) where the goal is to find hidden structure in the data.
+Real life examples can be found in many marketing divisions where customer segmentation is crucial to develop personalized campaigns.
+In reality, our data is much larger.
+For example we’ve dealt with datasets where we had more than a hundred features or millions od observations.
+In order to address such a problem, we leverage [MLlib](http://spark.apache.org/docs/latest/ml-guide.html), Spark’s machine learning (ML) library.
+[Spark](http://spark.apache.org/) is good for solving big data problems and supports Python, R, Scala and Java.
+For this example we will use PySpark, Spark’s Python API.

 **Exploration Phase**

-In the exploration phase we don’t test drive our code but the main objective is to find the right algorithm to solve our problem.
-We will use a Jupyter notebook to do it (see figure 1, the notebook can be found [here](https://github.com/datitran/spark-tdd-example/blob/master/Clustering%20Example%20with%20PySpark.ipynb)).
-Looking at the data, for example [k-means](https://en.wikipedia.org/wiki/K-means_clustering) could be an appropriate solution which is a commonly used clustering algorithms.
-Its core idea is to classify a given data set through a number of predefined clusters (assume k clusters) through a number of simple rules (usually minimizing the total-intra cluster variance).
+In the exploration phase we don’t test drive our code.
+We aim to find the right algorithm to solve our problem.
+We will use Jupyter notebook to play around with the data (see figure 1, the notebook can be found [here](https://github.com/datitran/spark-tdd-example/blob/master/Clustering%20Example%20with%20PySpark.ipynb)).[K-means](https://en.wikipedia.org/wiki/K-means_clustering) could be an appropriate solution for the given dataset.
+The core idea of k-means is to classify a given data set through a number of predefined clusters (assume k clusters) through a number of simple rules (usually minimizing the total-intra cluster variance).

 {{< responsive-figure src="/images/jupyter-notebook-clustering-pyspark.png" class="center" >}}
 <p align="center">
   Figure 1: Jupyter notebook
 </p>

-From figure 2, we can see that k-means did a great job in separating our dataset.
-With respective to this, it was fairly easy due to the amount of data/variables and the way how it was generated.
-In real-life choosing the “optimal” number of k becomes less obvious if there are more observations and/or features.
+Figure 2 depicts that k-means did a great job in separating our dataset.
+Clustering was fairly easy in this case due to the few data points and variables.
+In real life choosing the optimal k becomes less obvious because of more observations and/or features.
+Also k-means might not always be the best choice.
+We have to figure out which [clustering algotithm](http://scikit-learn.org/stable/modules/clustering.html#clustering) is best for a given data set.

-However k-means might not be the best choice in all scenario.
-In that case we will have to experiment with different clustering algorithms.
-Few popular clustering algorithm can be found [here](http://scikit-learn.org/stable/modules/clustering.html#clustering).
 In this case, k-means seems to be a good choice.

 {{< responsive-figure src="/images/output-kmeans.png" class="center" >}}
 <p align="center">